-Look at the quantities of chocolate that somehow inevitably work their way into our homes in any festive season: chocolate oranges, selection boxes, tins of Quality Street.
+Look at the quantities of cocoa-based products that inevitably work their way into our homes in any festive season: chocolate oranges, selection boxes, tins of Quality Street.
 But, for me, there’s a missing item: Terry’s Neapolitans.
 In a nostalgia-inspired chocolate-cloud of evaporated sweets, every Christmas I miss Neapolitans by Terry’s of York.
 Because I loved them.

 There’s a history to chocolate Neapolitans.
 In 1767, Robert Berry opened a shop in York selling sweets.
 When he formed a partnership with William Bayldon, they called the company Bayldon and Berry (PDF).

 In 1830, Joseph Terry took over the ownership and the company changed its name to Terry’s of York.
 A trained chemist, Joseph used his skills to develop exciting new lines of confectionery.

 The company passed down through the hands of the Terry family for many years, each generation launching new products.
 Terry’s first produced Neapolitans in 1899.
 In 1923, Frank and Noel Terry built an Art Deco-style factory, the Chocolate Works, in York.
 They continued innovating, introducing their other festive favourite, the Terry’s Chocolate Orange, in 1932.